 That’s where crown lengthening comes in.

-During a crown lengthening procedure, a periodontist repositions the gum and bone, ensuring you have a well-fitting filing or crown.
+During a crown lengthening procedure, the gum and bone is repositioned, ensuring you have enough solid tooth structure for a well-fitting filing or crown to be placed.

 Crown lengthening is also used to address so-called “gummy smiles.”
 By removing excess gum tissue around the teeth, we can help ensure your teeth are appropriately sized to complement your face and give you a fresh, natural-looking smile.